arvigeus/AZ-204/Learning Path/Blob Storage.md

 Beginning with version 2009-09-19, metadata names must adhere to the naming rules for C# identifiers.

 Names are case-insensitive.
-Note that metadata names preserve the case with which they were created, but are case-insensitive when set or read.
+Metadata names preserve the case with which they were created, but are case-insensitive when set or read.
 If two or more metadata headers with the same name are submitted for a resource, the Blob service returns status code `400 (Bad Request)`.

 The metadata consists of name/value pairs.
-The total size of all metadata pairs can be up to 8KB in size.
+The total size of all metadata pairs can be up to 8 KB in size.

 Metadata name/value pairs are valid HTTP headers, and so they adhere to all restrictions governing HTTP headers.